KaziMotiour/Multi-author-blog-site/BackEnd/README.md

-To install all the packages which are required, you can run:
+To install all the packages which are required, Type on CMD:

 ## pip i -r requirements.txt

-To run this project, you can run:
+To run this project, Type on CMD:

 ## python manage.py runserver